 · The objector has made a written comment on the application

-· The grounds of objection raise material planning consideration
+· The grounds of objection raise material planning considerations

 · The objector has given the required notice of a wish to speak.

-Where more than one objector wishes to address the meeting, the speakers should choose one spokesperson.
+Objectors will have five minutes to speak.
+Where more than one objector wishes to address the meeting, Democratic Services will put the objectors in touch with each other so they may agree how they will share the time allowed.
+The objectors should inform Democratic Services of the agreement they have reached.
 If no agreement is reached, the first person who made the request shall speak.

 3.4 Speaking will be allowed only if the planning application is one which is reported to a meeting of the Planning Committee for them to determine, on the basis that it is not delegated for decision at officer level.

-3.5 Anyone wishing to speak will need to confirm his or her intention with Democratic Services by email, telephone or in writing no later than 4.00pm on the Friday before the meeting.
+3.5 Anyone wishing to speak will need to contact Democratic Services by email, telephone or in writing no later than 4.00pm on the Thursday before the meeting.

 For further information or to register to speak, please contact Democratic Services on 01455 255834 or email email@example.com

 Support officer: Rebecca Owen.
 Democratic Services Manager Email: firstname.lastname@example.org